syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/Which-event-will-raise-when-the-date-in-the-DateTimePickerAdv-is-changed.md

 ---
 layout: post
 title: DateTimePickeradv is Changed in Windows Forms xptoolbar | Syncfusion
-description: Learn about Which Event will Raise When the Date in the DateTimePickeradv is Changed support in Syncfusion Windows Forms DateTimePickerAdv control and more.
+description: Learn about Which Event will Raise When the Date in Syncfusion Windows Forms DateTimePickerAdv control and more.
 platform: WindowsForms
 control: Calendar
 documentation: ug